ankane/ahoy/README.md

 ### Visits

-When someone visits your website, Ahoy creates a visit with lots of useful information.
+When someone visits your website, Ahoy can create a visit with lots of useful information.

 - **traffic source** - referrer, referring domain, landing page, search keyword
 - **location** - country, region, and city